genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 ?
 App name alpha
 ```

-Next, select Seed application you wish to base your project on:
+Next, select the Seed application you wish to base your project on:
 ```shell title="Windows Terminal"
 ?
 App seed

 > Genesis Quick Start Application
 ```

 Choose whether to overwrite existing files.
-The default is **No**.
+Note that the default is **No**.
 ```shell title="Windows Terminal"
 ?
 Overwrite existing files (y/N)
 ```